dicoun/my-angular-project/README.md

-This is test project on Angular (Gaussian Curve Generation).
+### This is test project on Angular (Gaussian Curve Generation).
 Credentials:
--login: admin;
+* login: admin;
--pass: 12345;
+* pass: 12345;
+Project has 3 pages:
+* /login
+* /home
+* /profile
+/home && /profile are available only to authenticated users